IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instances_info.rst

     VPC CRN to filter the instances attached to it

+  instance_group_name (False, str, None)
+    Instance group name to filter the instances attached to it

+  vpc_name (False, str, None)
+    Name of the vpc to filter the instances attached to it

-  placement_group_name (False, str, None)
+  placement_group (False, str, None)
-    Name of the placement group to filter the instances attached to it
+    ID of the placement group to filter the instances attached to it

   generation (False, int, 2)